 - Avoid trying to take pictures of small items because your Polaroid is not meant for such detailed shots.

 - Keep your fingers out of the way.
-Avoid taking a picture when there are obstructions that could get in the way.
+Avoid taking a picture when obstructions could get in the way.

 - Use natural light when able.
 Setting outside light sources may seem like a good idea, but it can create shadows and light spots.

-- Try taking shots from different angles because one may turn out better than the other.
+- Try taking shots from different angles because one may turn out better.

 - If you have a hard time holding still, invest in a tripod that can keep the camera steady while taking a photo.
 Even the slightest jiggle can cause havoc with the images that you are trying to take.